Sabail raion: Baku Sports

 Baku Sports Palace was reopened on April 20, 2015, following extensive renovations.
 The facility, redesigned to meet modern Olympic and Paralympic standards, spans 32,000 square meters and includes a main sports hall and a technical building.
 Renovations increased the seating capacity from 1,100 to 1,736 with the addition of two-sided spectator stands.
 Special rooms were constructed for judges, press representatives, and VIP guests.

 The building features advanced amenities, including a state-of-the-art ventilation system tailored for badminton and table tennis competitions, doping control rooms, cafes for spectators and athletes, and workspaces for event organizers.
 Accessibility was prioritized with six modern elevators and comprehensive facilities for individuals with physical disabilities.
 The venue was used for badminton and table tennis events during the 2015 European Games.

 European Games Park

 European Games Park, opened on May 13, 2015, hosts water polo, beach volleyball, beach football, and basketball competitions.
 Spanning 18 hectares, the park includes three sports facilities and four functional zones.
 Construction covers an area of approximately 70,000 square meters.

-A water complex, hosting two pools equipped equipped with seating capacities of 1,836 and 560, alongside VIP areas, cafes and meeting rooms, a Basketball Complex, with a court designed for 3x3 basketball, and a Beach Volleyball and Beach Football Complex, with a seating capacity of 2,931 seats, three regular cours with 302 seats each, and two training cours.
+A water complex, hosting two pools equipped with seating capacities of 1,836 and 560, alongside VIP areas, cafes and meeting rooms, a Basketball Complex, with a court designed for 3x3 basketball, and a Beach Volleyball and Beach Football Complex, with a seating capacity of 2,931 seats, three regular cours with 302 seats each, and two training cours.
 The park also includes parking, press facilities, broadcasting infrastructure, and world-class sports equipment used in renowned arenas globally.